2024 Solar Incentives Guide for Matthews, NC - Tax Credits & Rebates

 EcoWatch's Matthews, NC Solar Incentives FAQs

-An excellent idea would be to talk to a representative from the company that installed your system – or speak to a local Matthews solar installer — to learn about which incentives you might qualify for.
-If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+You should plan to talk to the company that installed your solar panels – or speak to a local Matthews solar installer — to clarify which incentives you might qualify for.
+If your system was installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 What are some of the environmental benefits of switching to solar?